EAI Faculty Resources

 on your syllabi/cougar courses about each center/program.

-The Academic Success Center offers free, online, drop-in tutoring for Economics, Finance,
+Building, offers free, virtual or in-person, drop-in tutoring for Economics, Finance,

 Psychology, History and Spanish courses.
 Our trained peer educators (tutors) are ready

 to help you develop a stronger understanding of course concepts, develop and enhance

 your study skills, and help prepare you for quizzes/exams.
 This semester LTS will

 also be offering a series of workshops to support First-Year students in their transition

 to CSUSM.
 Tutoring will start the third week of classes and run through the week before